 Yes.
 Our computer systems do not connect or interchange information.

 Can I pay ahead on my next bill?

 Yes.
 We will accept pre-payments at any time and in any amount.

 Yes.
 You can send or bring in money every month or as often as you like.

 Yes.
 You can mail your payment to us.
 If you desire a receipt, please send a self addressed stamped envelope and the entire bill.
 This will help us to economize.
 We will then send you a receipted copy for your records.

-What happens if the bank returns my check for insufficient funds?
+What happens if the bank returns my check?